JeffreyRiggle/my-site/content/blog/creating-text-adventures/index.md

 }
 ```

-Instead of doing all of this mess I could have done a message broker pattern or just gave all actions access to the game state directly.
+Instead of creating this mess, I could have used a message broker pattern or provided all actions access to the game state.

 ### Just let people figure out images for themselves

-This one is quick an minor but early on I decided it was very important that images be stretched to fit the image area, aspect ratio be dammed.
-In hindsight this was clearly a silly choice.
+This one is quick and minor, but early on, I decided it was very important that images be stretched to fit the image area, aspect ratio be dammed.
+In hindsight, this was clearly a silly choice.

 ### Maybe the entity model wasn't that good

 So much of this code is a complicated mess.
-This mess is a direct result of act on the data an action or trigger needed to work with.
-This complication had come from the choice to be so explicit and building mental models of real world concepts in code.
-What I mean is had I have just simplified player down to be a player is an entity that can have many properties I could have saved a lot of complexity.
-The important distiction between that and what I build is the dimensionality.
-In this alternative I would have had a flat list of properties.
-The choice to map classes to the real world abstraction created friction in actions, triggers and macros.
-In all of these cases I had to build overly complex loosely typed models just to allow you to modify or read the specific data you needed to act on.
-This resulted in more cases of Object instead of type, as well as some unnessisary reflection.
+This mess was most noticeable when you needed to act on the data in an action or trigger.
+This complication originated from building mental models of real-world concepts in code.
+What I mean is that if I had simplified the player down to: a player is an entity that can have many properties, I could have saved a lot of complexity.
+The important distinction between that and what I build is the dimensionality.
+In this alternative, I would have had a flat list of properties.
+Mapping classes to the real-world abstraction created friction in actions, triggers, and macros.
+I had to build overly complex, loosely typed models just to allow you to modify or read the specific data you needed to act on.
+This resulted in more cases of `Object` instead of type, as well as some unnecessary reflection.

 ### Macro's needlessly complicated

-Another feature that was important to me was macro subsitution.
-If you are going to store a bunch of attribution on a player you should show it in the game at some point.
-To do this I build a complex substitution pattern that basically recreated a worse language.
-Let's consider you have a player with an attribute age.
-To get that you would have to create this macro `{[player(PlayerName)@attribute(age)@value]}`.
-Just because that wasn't complex enough I decided to abstracted out the separators so that it could be written other ways.
-In actual execution this translated to dynamically building regular expressions and using reflection to find the properties on objects that you wanted to display.
+Another feature that was important to me was macro substitution.
+If you have attribution on a player, you should show it in the game at some point.
+For this, I created a complex substitution pattern that was somewhere between a substitution engine and a DSL.
+Let's consider a player with the attribute age.
+To get the value, you would have to create this macro `{[player(PlayerName)@attribute(age)@value]}`.
+Since that wasn't complex enough, I decided to abstract out the separators so that it could be written in other ways.
+At execution time, this translated to dynamically building regular expressions and using reflection to find the properties on objects that you wanted to display.

-Looking back I think there are a couple of ways I could have done this differently.
-The easiest one is the last observation, just make the entity model simpler.
-However, if I couldn't have done that there could have been options like creating a DSL or even maintaing a simple map of unique identifier to subsitution value.
+Looking back, I think there are a couple of ways I could have done this differently.
+First, there is the recurring observation that the entity model was too complex.
+However, if I couldn't have done that, there are other options, such as creating a DSL or even maintaining a simple map of a unique identifier to a substitution value.

 ### Manual persistence code?

-An overwhelming amount of code and classes I am seeing here are duplicated entities just defined for the sake of peristing with persistlib.
-A noticable amount of the code written would simply not exist if just a little bit of metaprogramming was used to persist classes.
-There are ways to do this in Java but even if I wanted to do this with my own system making persistlib be metadata driven using java annotations would have saved so much effort.
+An overwhelming amount of code and classes were duplicated entities that had been defined for the sake of persisting with persistlib.
+A noticeable amount of the code written would simply not exist if metaprogramming were used to persist classes.
+There are ways to do this in Java, but even if I wanted to accomplish this with my own system, making persistlib metadata-driven using Java annotations would have saved a great deal of effort.

 ## Bringing it all together in an IDE

-All of this work built up to the text adventure creator.
-This repository created an IDE for generating text adventure games using all of the prior libraries plus some javascript ports I didn't mention.
-All of the mistakes of the existing libraries would resonate here but there had been a few new ones as well.
+All of this work had built up to the text adventure creator.
+This was an IDE for generating text adventure games.
+It built on all of the prior libraries, plus some JavaScript ports I didn't mention.
+The mistakes of the existing libraries would resonate here, but there had been a few new ones.s

 ### Code generation is brittle

-Originally the end result asset was going to be either an xml file that could be provided to another application, or a compiled jar.
-In the end I instead supported all of these
+Originally, the end result asset was going to be either an XML file that could be provided to another application or a compiled jar.
+In the end, I instead supported all of these

-* xml based file that could be provided to another application that did not exist
+* An XML-based file that could be provided to another application that did not exist.
-* generated jar
+* A generated jar.
-* generate maven project for developer to later generate a jar
+* A generated Maven project for a developer to later generate a jar.
-* generate game as an HTML file
+* A generated game in an HTML file format.
-* generate game as an electron app.
+* A generated game as an electron app.

 The choice to support all of these with no users was painful.
-To make matters worse the HTML asset gneration used a webpack build system and React.
-When you are not actively working on a web project every day you will get into a legacy state that is hard to get out of.
-In modern web development libraries, build systems, and node versions change at a nauseating pace.
-A failure to update every 6 months means you are going to feel incredibly behind if you wait 2+ years to update something.
+To make matters worse, the HTML asset generation used a Webpack build system and React.
+When you are not actively working on a web project every day, you will find yourself in a legacy state that is hard to get out of.
+In modern web development libraries, build systems, and Node.js versions change at a nauseating pace.
+A failure to update every 6 months means you will feel incredibly behind if you wait two or more years to update something.

-Another thing that made this quite painful was I used very large format strings for all of this.
-Using a framework like handlebars or at least having a template file with more clear substitutions would have made this much easier when making changes to the generated assets.
-Here is one example of the crazy code I ended up writing instead of doing templating well.
+Another thing that made this quite painful was that I used very large format strings for all of this.
+Using a framework like Handlebars or having a template file with clear substitutions would have made this much easier when making changes to the generated assets.
+Here is one example of the crazy code I ended up writing instead of creating a sane template.

 ```java
 public final static String GAMESTATEINITIALIZER = "package org.%s.%s;\r\n\r\n"